sodexx7/week1_ERC1363_Tokens_and_Bonding_Curves/README.md

 3. use more test features of foundry: Fuzz Testing, Invariant Testing
 4. how to test some security issues
 5. ERC1363BondingCurveToken | 27.795    | -3.219  beyond contract limit
+6. Read Halborn Audit Related to a Bonding Curve contract.